miya0001/force-email-login/readme.txt

 Contributors: miyauchi
 Tags: email, login
 Requires at least: 3.8
-Tested up to: 4.2
+Tested up to: 4.7
-Stable tag: 0.5.1
+Stable tag: 0.6.0

-Use your email address instead of a username to log into your WordPress.
+Use your email address instead of a username to login into your WordPress.

 == Description ==

-Use your email address instead of a username to log into your WordPress.
+Use your email address instead of a username to login into your WordPress.

 It is an easy way to protect from brute-force attacks.